Sdhandre/Ai-worker-productivity-dashboard/README.md

 ## Overview

-Note: I took help from Chatgpt while doing this assignment
+Note: I took help from Chatgpt while doing this assignment.

 This project is a production-style full-stack web application that simulates how a manufacturing factory can use AI-powered CCTV systems to monitor worker activity and compute productivity metrics.